xinlinli1990/CarND-Traffic-Sign-Classifier-Project/README.md

 For every new architectures, I test them with following steps:

 1. Set L2 regularization constant to 0 and dropout keep_prob set to 1.
-2. check the validity of initial training loss to make sure the implementation of neural network is correct *For a random initialized model classifying 43 classes problem, the initial training loss should be close to (-ln(1/43)) computed by softmax function*
+2. Check the validity of initial training loss to make sure the implementation of neural network is correct *For a random initialized model classifying 43 classes problem, the initial training loss should be close to (-ln(1/43)) computed by softmax function*
 3. After verified the correctness of implementation.
 Try to overfit a small training set (like 20 images) and we can roughly determine learning rate range.
 4. Train with whole training set and determine the best learning rate.
 If the flutuation of training loss is too high, try to increase batch size or decrease learning rate.